| java.lang.Object | |||

 This value indicates whether the return object of the parse operation is

-if the type of the result is Long
+false if the type of the result is Long or

 Indicates whether parsing with this decimal format will only